 Council endorsed the planning scheme amendment to incorporate the objectives of the Structure Plan into the Glen Eira Planning Scheme on 23 July 2024.
 Council has yet to receive authorisation from the Minister of Planning to exhibit this amendment.

-Bentleigh activity centre is now part of Tranche 2 of the Victorian Government’s Activity Centre Program.
-Phase 1 engagement for this centre is currently underway to understand place.
+Bentleigh activity centre is now part of Stage 2 of the Victorian Government’s Activity Centre Program.

 Caulfield Structure Plan and proposed Amendment C245